Skip links

 April 10, 2019

-Washington DC.
-Sheperd Doeleman of Harvard University and the Harvard-Smithsonian Center for Astrophysics shows the first image ever taken of the event horizon of a black hole.
-This is the image of the black hole in M87, captured by a network of radio telescopes called
+Washington, D.C. – Shepherd Doeleman of Harvard University and the Harvard-Smithsonian Center for Astrophysics shows the first image ever captured of a black hole’s event horizon.
+This image of the black hole in M87 was captured by a network of radio telescopes called the Event

 2019